 It also boosts levels of the antioxidants glutathione and superoxide dismutase in the liver, both of which protect your liver from free radical damage.

-How milk thistle fights metabolic disease
+How milk thistle fights metabolic problems

 Besides pesticides, your liver is bombarded daily by other environmental toxins.
-Chemicals like radon, formaldehyde and heavy metals often hide in plain sight, in your furniture, in your home, or in the air you breathe.
+Chemicals like radon, formaldehyde, and heavy metals often hide in plain sight, in your furniture, in your home, or in the air you breathe.

 As you can imagine, it’s nearly impossible for your body to maintain a healthy weight while under the influence of these toxins.